SidArora29/Gaussian-Splatting-Relocalisation/README.md

 **Half-resolution training (`-r 2`).** Full-resolution 1080p phone frames exhaust 8GB VRAM during SSIM computation at high Gaussian density.
 Training at half resolution (531×945) reduces peak VRAM by 4× with negligible quality loss at this Gaussian count.

-**SGBM-free depth — 3DGS renders metrically accurate depth natively.** Unlike the VIO benchmarking project (which required SGBM dense stereo), the 3DGS renderer outputs a depth map as a byproduct of Gaussian rasterization with no additional computation.
-This eliminates the stereo-camera requirement entirely — a single monocular camera suffices for map-building and relocalization.
+**SGBM-free depth: 3DGS renders metrically accurate depth natively.** Unlike the VIO benchmarking project (which required SGBM dense stereo), the 3DGS renderer outputs a depth map as a byproduct of Gaussian rasterization with no additional computation.
+This eliminates the stereo-camera requirement entirely and a single monocular camera suffices for map-building and relocalization.

 **SuperPoint + LightGlue for sparse-to-3D matching.** KLT optical flow (used in the VIO project for temporal tracking) is unsuitable here because rendered and query images have different photometric properties despite depicting the same scene.
 SuperPoint's learned detector is viewpoint-invariant; LightGlue's transformer-based matcher handles the appearance gap between rendered and real images.
-Average 218 inliers per query — substantially denser than classical ORB-based relocalization on sparse maps.
+Average 218 inliers per query that is substantially denser than classical ORB-based relocalization on sparse maps.

 **PnP+RANSAC for metric pose recovery.** Matched 2D query keypoints are paired with 3D world coordinates back-projected through the 3DGS depth map. `cv2.solvePnPRansac` with EPNP + 3000 iterations recovers the full 6-DoF camera pose metrically.
 4.0 px reprojection threshold chosen empirically for portrait-format 531×945 images.